Can One Spouse’s Debt Settlement Hurt The Other Spouse’s Credit?

 Debt settlement has the potential to bring down credit ratings as a result of defaults, lower payments to eliminate the debt and the inability to pay the full amount of the loans.
 When a spouse decides to settle debts the relationship is sometimes affected due to concerns about whether it will influence both credit scores.

 Settlement and Bad Credit

 Credit relief in the form of settling the debts often leads to a poor credit score.
-The main cause of a poor credit rating is that the debt is usually in default before considering settlement as a method of managing the situation.
+The main cause of a poor credit rating is that the debt is usually in default.
+This is the case before considering the settlement as a method of managing the situation.

-Most companies are not willing to consider settling for less than the principle amount on the account unless they worry that the individual is likely to file bankruptcy and thus will not pay any money on the account.
+Most companies are not willing to consider debt settlement for less than the principal amount on the account unless they worry that the individual is likely to file bankruptcy and thus will not pay any money on the account.
 Defaulting on payments is a common situation that leads companies to feel that bankruptcy is a likely debt solution.